 Find Your CPU With macOS

-After opening the terminal, use this command:
+After launching the terminal, employ this command:

 sysctl -a | grep brand

-To get detailed specifications, you can search for your processor’s name that you got from the terminal on EveryMac.
+To get comprehensive specifications, you can search for your processor’s name that you got from the terminal on EveryMac.
 This website has a library of all Mac Models.
 After searching for your CPU name, you will be able to find the exact model of your Mac.

 Find Your CPU With Linux